TheLastCylon/ecosystem/documentation/queueds/technical_stuff.md

 This is however, definitely NOT all you should do.

 `queued_endpoint` can accept two more parameters, they are:
-- `max_uncommited` and,
+- `page_size` and,
 - `max_retries`

 For anything beyond example code, you really should take the time to **think** about what you should set these parameters too.

 ---
-### `max_uncommited`
+### `page_size`

-This tells each of the sql databases for your queues, how many inserts and deletes it should allow, before doing a commit.
+This tells each of the queue database managers, how big the front and back page for your queues, should be.
+The front pages is where messages are popped from, the back page is where messages are pushed too.
+Both pages exist purely in RAM.

 That means:

-When (inserts + deletes) >= `max_uncommited`, write to the database file.

-This is important, as [Sqlite](https://sqlite.org) does not write to a database file, until you do either a commit or a flush.
-In the case of Ecosystem, only commits are used.
+When the back page becomes larger than the number of entries you specify, it is written to the database file.
+When the front page has `0` entries in it, the first `page_size` records in the database, are LOADED and DELETED from the database.
+If there is nothing in the database, then the front, and back page, become the same thing.

-The default for `max_uncommited`, is `0`.
+The default for `page_size`, is `100`.

 This means:

-If you just accept the default settings, the [Sqlite](https://sqlite.org) database file is written too, every single time an entry is either pushed or popped on it.
+If you just accept the default settings, the [Sqlite](https://sqlite.org) database file is written too, when the back page of the queue, is about to have more than 100 entries.

-In your real-world applications, this is highly unlikely to be what you want.
+In your real-world applications, this might be far lower than what you need.

 **Remember**: In terms of time, I/O operations on a computer, are one of the most expensive things you can do.

-So, you really want to strike a balance between having your queue databases in RAM, and having them written to a storage device.

-Also, in the long term, using the defaults won't just be bad for the speed of your application, the life-span of your storage devices could be affected as well.

 The next thing to consider is of course: **Risk to the business**.

 But before I move on with this, I want to bring to your attention that:

 Even in the event of a process-terminating exception, an Ecosystem application will shut down its queues.
-Causing all uncommited SQL statements to be commited, and thus having the data written to the respective `pending` and `error` database files.
+Causing both the front and back page to be written to the respective database file.

 So, when I use the phrase "catastrophic failure" below, it means: